MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-dispatcher.md

 ## Retrieve topics and utterances from your Power Virtual Agents environment

-You'll need to retrieve your Power Virtual Agents bot's content (topics and utterances), your tenant’s endpoint, and the direct line secret.
+You'll need to retrieve your Power Virtual Agents bot's content (topics and utterances), your tenant's endpoint, and the direct line secret.

 ### Retrieve bot ID and tenant ID from your bot